vaibhavmagon/Kafka-Spark-Product-Recommendation/README.md

 # Kafka & Spark Streaming Product Recommendation Engine

-This code is to demostrate spark streaming and kafka implementation using a real life e-commerce website product recommendation example.
+This code is to demonstrate spark streaming and kafka implementation using a real life e-commerce website product recommendation example.
 For any (as in data dir) specific item_id we get best recommended items.

 **Disclaimer**: This is not the best tutorial for learning and implementing Recommendation engine.
 Though I have used item-based collaborative filtering built using python and no machine learning libraries for this tutorial.